wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 * Composer + PHPStan

 Firstly, you'll want to install PHPStan on your project.
-We're going to use [composer](https://getcomposer.org/) for this, working under the assumption that hopefully, your legacy code does actually use package management.
+We're going to use [composer](https://getcomposer.org/) for this, working under the assumption that hopefully, your legacy code does use package management.
 If not, you can [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos) and use `composer init` to create a new project.

 To install PHPStan, run the following: